python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_1b_variables_modules_formatting.md

 # Variables

+ℹ️ This material coincides with material from python slideshow B (slides 24, 54-63).

 In programming languagues, variables are allocations of computer memory assigned to store data for later use in the program.
 The programer chooses a name for the variable and sets it equal to a fixed value, a calculated value, or the result of a function (such as `input()`).
 The